Seeing Through the Seductions of Science and Technology

 The history books in our schools tell us that scientific and technological advancement have freed us from boredom, ignorance and oppression; from drudgery and repetition; from dirt, disease and malnutrition.

-Let’s briefly examine these assumptions about what “progress” has achieved, and consider where we go from here.
+Let’s briefly re-examine these assumptions, and consider where we go from here.

 Freedom from boredom, ignorance, and oppression